New Orleans rhythm and blues: Paul Gayten

 Paul Gayten moved with his trio to New Orleans in his early twenties and established a residency at the Club Robin Hood.
-In 1947, his band recorded the two R&B hits "True (You Don't Love Me)" and "Since I Fell for You" with singer Annie Laurie for DeLuxe.
+In 1947, his band recorded two R&B hits "True (You Don't Love Me)" and "Since I Fell for You" with singer Annie Laurie for DeLuxe.
 When DeLuxe Records was bought out by King Records, the Braun brothers placed a new focus on Gayten's production skills.
 Soon after, he became the director for Chess Records.

 Smiley Lewis

 Overton Amos Lemons, also known as Smiley Lewis, was known for singing and playing guitar at nearly every venue in New Orleans early in his career.
 He had an extensive vocal range and a deep voice that could fill a room without any amplification.
 After the war, he formed a trio with Herman Seals and Tuts Washington.
-The two became very popular locally.
-While scouting for talent, the Braun brothers were impressed by Smiley and signed them to DeLuxe in 1947.
+The trio became very popular locally.
+While scouting for talent, the Braun brothers were impressed by Smiley and signed him to DeLuxe in 1947.
 Three years later, he signed to Imperial Records whom he worked with for ten years.
 He found moderate success with his songs "I Hear You Knockin'" and "The Bells Are Ringing".
 He was overshadowed by Fats Domino who was also signed to Imperial and achieved national recognition for his cover of "I Hear You Knockin'".
 Elvis Presley's hit "One Night (of Love)", was originally recorded by Lewis and was titled, "One Night (of Sin)".
 Similarly, Gale Storm's cover of "I Hear You Knockin'" made Billboard's Hot 100 Charts.